HoTT/HoTT-2023/call-for-papers.md

 graduated student).

-The program committee will select a paper based, either entirely or mainly, on work carried out by a student who has not yet, or only recently, been awarded their PhD.
+The program committee will select a paper based, either entirely or mainly, on work carried out by a current or recently defended student.

 To be eligible for this prize, you must include in your submission (or send separately to